1. Blog

 Hartford, CT (Oct)

 The biggest race day in Connecticut is a New England favorite and “always an excellent experience.”
-Now in its 27th year, Hartford is a well-oiled machine with respect to race logistics, a fact which earns the event particularly high marks for production.
-The route features modest hills and a diverse mix of commercial and residential scenery, including a stretch alongside and through Elizabeth Park which is listed on the National Register of Historic Places.
-Finishers agree that running beneath the imposing Soldiers and Sailors Memorial Arch with its twin brownstone towers in the home stretch is a course highlight, while more leisurely participants should note the race’s strict 3-hour time limit.
+Hartford is a well-oiled machine with respect to race logistics, a fact that earns the event particularly high marks for production.
+Starting at the Connecticut State Capitol, the route features modest hills and a diverse mix of commercial and residential scenery, including a stretch alongside and through Elizabeth Park which is listed on the National Register of Historic Places.
+Finishers agree that running beneath the imposing Soldiers and Sailors Memorial Arch with its twin brownstone towers in the home stretch is a highlight, while more leisurely participants should note the race’s strict 3-hour time limit.

 Delaware

-Rehoboth Beach Seashore Half Marathon logoRehoboth Beach Seashore Half Marathon
+Rehoboth Beach Seashore Marathon logoRehoboth Beach Seashore Half Marathon

 Rehoboth Beach, DE (Dec)

 Enjoy the beach and boardwalk without the crowds at this late-season half marathon in Delaware’s “most visited city.”
-Situated on the Atlantic Coast, Rehoboth Beach draws enthusiastic runners with its flat and scenic course, which starts near the town’s unassuming City Hall before traversing mature conifer forests, wetland habitats and the occasional residential neighborhood.
+Situated on the Atlantic Coast, Rehoboth Beach draws enthusiastic runners with its flat and scenic course, which starts at the Rehoboth Beach Bandstand before traversing mature conifer forests and wetland habitats.
 Finishers tout the bustling after-party (free with race registration) which includes unlimited food and three beer tickets.
 And the town’s eclectic assortment of colorful cottages, funky shops and charming restaurants appeal to runners and non-runners alike.
 Looking for a fast half marathon in a coastal setting?
 Come “sea” what all the fuss is about in Rehoboth Beach.

 Florida